hypirion/clj-xchart/docs/tutorial.md

 ![A basic XY-chart with styled error bars](imgs/styled-error-bars.png)

+Note that you _can_ attach styling for the entire chart via [render-options](render-options.md), and in some cases also attach a style based on input ordering.
+What you should use depends on whether it makes sense to bundle styling with data or not in your use case.

 ## Category Charts

 You can also render category charts with clj-xchart: This is done via